-If the insolvency threshold does not have legal ramifications for the nonprofit sector, then what incentives do organizations have to maintain positive net assets?
+If insolvency does not have immediate legal ramifications for the nonprofit sector, then what incentives do organizations have to maintain positive net assets?
 Despite a lack of owners to lay claim to surpluses (the "nondistribution constraint") and research that finds that nonprofits are not revenue-maximizing (Okten and Weisbrod, 2000), nonprofit managers may wish to preserve the long-term viability of the organization so as to collect salaries and continue the firm's mission.
-This viability may be threatened if donors or other external parties attach negative consequences to the reporting of negative net assets.
+This viability may be threatened if donors or other external parties attach negative consequences to a designation of insolvency.